vchan2/vchan2.github.io/MasterChefCalc2021.md

 You may work individually, or in teams of 2 or 3.

-You will be given a score based on a 40 point scale marked on four categories:
+You will be given a score based on a 40-point scale marked on four categories:

-Portrayal of approximation method through your recipe and video description (10 points) Beauty, style, and performance of food and video (10 points) Creativity (10 points)
+  * Portrayal of approximation method through your recipe and video description (10 points)
+  * Beauty, style, and performance of food and video (10 points)
+  * Creativity (10 points)
-Taste (judged purely on your reaction to first bite, 10 points)
+  * Taste (judged purely on your reaction to first bite, 10 points)

 Deadline: Wednesday, June 2